prakashkadam1998/GrowApp/README.md

 click on "start post" button to create a post

--To see current user details and Posts posted by user, click on either "view" button on navbar or user name -After click on "See Your Posts" to see all post u posted -you will see all posts posted by you
-- to upadate, delete any post click on 3 dots
+To see current user details and Posts posted by user, click on either "view" button on navbar or user name After click on "See Your Posts" to see all post u posted you will see all posts posted by you to upadate, delete any post click on 3 dots